-What are the requirements to become a member of the National Association of Registered Social Security Analysts and obtain the RSSA® credential?
+What are the requirements to become a member of NARSSA and obtain the RSSA credential?

-I still have questions about your organization and becoming a Registered Social Security Analyst®.
-What can I do?
+What can I do if I still have questions about your organization and becoming an RSSA?

 Submit your questions on the Contact NARSSA page, and we will do our best to answer your questions.